Search ImagingPixel for Images by Camera or Lens

 Yashica Electro 35 GTN, Bottom

-On the bottom plane, the film rewind button, tripod socket, and battery chamber cover.
+The film rewind button, tripod socket, and battery chamber cover are on the bottom plane.

 Yashica Electro 35 GTN, Film box